Feedback matters

 We want to know what you think about our services.
 Your feedback helps us to continually improve, by celebrating what went well and learning from what could be done better.
 That’s why we are committed to listening to your feedback and encourage you to share your experiences no matter what.
 See below for the different ways to feedback.

-If you’ve had a good experience then please let us know.
+Sharing your experience of care enables us to make improvements when appropriate.
 Positive feedback boosts staff morale and reinforces good practice, improving care.
-There are a number of different ways you can let us know:
+There are a number of different ways you can leave us feedback:

 National Surveys